Franconia Sculpture Park

 Franconia Sculpture Park is an outdoor sculpture park in Franconia, Minnesota, United States, that offers a 50-acre outdoor museum, active artist residency program, and a depth and breadth of community arts programming for a diverse and engaged public.
-The 50 acre park, with a rotating collection of over 100 contemporary sculptures, and is free and open to the public from 8am-8pm daily.
+The 50 acre park, with a rotating collection of over 100 contemporary sculptures, and is free and open to the public from 8 am-8 pm daily.
 The park draws over 180,000 visitors annually.

-On September 26, 2020, Franconia Sculpture Park opened Franconia Commons, a lively civic space that includes a visitor center, gift shop, restrooms, seasonal cafe, the Driscoll Education Center and the Mardag Gallery.
+On September 26, 2020, Franconia Sculpture Park opened Franconia Commons, a lively civic space that includes a visitor center, gift shop, restrooms, the Driscoll Education Center and the Mardag Gallery.
 Franconia Commons is open Apr.
 15 – Nov.
-14: Daily, 9am-5pm; Nov.
+14: Tuesday-Sunday, 9 am-5 pm; Nov.
 15 – Apr.
-14: Friday-Sunday, 10am-4pm; and is closed on National Holidays.
+14: Closed; and is closed on National Holidays.

 Franconia Sculpture Park is located at the intersection of U.S. Route 8 and Minnesota State Highway 95 near Taylors Falls, in the St. Croix River Valley region of Minnesota.